-However, the sudden change and unreadiness of students to move to online learning due to unforeseen circumstances have undermine their ability to engage and focused to online lessons (Aguilera-Hermida, 2020; Hodges et al., 2020; Murphy et al., 2020).
-Students have reported that they are under distress and have formeda negative perception towards online learning experience and exacerbated by the lack supporting resources (Aguilera-Hermida, 2020).
+However, the sudden change and unreadiness of students to move to online learning due to unforeseen circumstances have undermine their Assessment of Student Engagement in Open and Distance Learning for Construction Management ability to engage and focused to online lessons (Aguilera-Hermida, 2020; Hodges et al., 2020; Murphy et al., 2020).
+Students have reported that they are under distress and have formed an egative perception towards online learning experience and exacerbated by the lack supporting resources (Aguilera-Hermida, 2020).
 Students' dedication to online learning decreases due to the lack of experience and leads to mounting anxiety and passive involvement (Pasion et al., 2020).
 Previous studies also shows that online students have lower level of attachment, higher feeling of isolation and lack of presence and participation in online learning (Lane et al., 2015).
 Therefore, the implementation of ODL with little and no preparation has negatively affected student engagement in online lessons.
 Hence, this study aims to assess students' engagement towards ODL in construction management programme on undergraduates students from Universiti Teknologi MARA (UiTM) Shah Alam, Malaysia.